KateiRen/ZenWeek/To-Do.md

 - [ ] Simple chart: tasks by day/week
   - _Comment:_
 - [ ] Open-task badge on each week tab
   - _Comment:_
-- [ ] After creating a new task, automatically enter the new task entry field again
-  - _Comment:_

 ---